American Heart Association

 naturally free forming glutamates that occur during the cooking process like “autolyzed yeast” and “hydrolyzed beef stock”.

-No preservatives means there is nothing added that would extend the shelf-life.
+there is nothing added that would extend the shelf-life.

 Rich / Excellent Source of Protein